Unisys Corporation (UIS): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Key figures leading the merger were W. Michael Blumenthal (Burroughs Chairman, became Unisys CEO) and Gerald G. Probst (Sperry Chairman).
+The merger was spearheaded by key figures from the predecessor companies: W. Michael Blumenthal (Burroughs Chairman, who became Unisys CEO) and Gerald G. Probst (Sperry Chairman).

 Initial capital/funding

-The merger transaction was valued at approximately $4.8 billion, a landmark deal creating a computer industry giant at the time.
+The merger transaction was valued at approximately $4.8 billion, making it the largest in the computer industry at the time.

 Unisys Corporation's Evolution Milestones